Bogotá Metro: 2020s

 On January 27, 2020, Bogotá's mayor Claudia López announced studies with Findeter to extend the line up to Calle 100, in order to connect it with TransMilenio.

 In August 2020, the audit consortium was selected.

 In October 2020, an order was placed with CRRC Changchun Railway Vehicles for 30 driverless trains for the system.
 On October 20, the beginning of the contract was signed.

 In December 2020, the city hall announced the second line of the metro: from Calle 72 station, westwards through Calle 72, Cali Av., Suba Av. and ALO Av. ending in Suba district.

 In 2022, president (and former mayor of Bogotá) Gustavo Petro asked the China consortium in charge of the project to evaluate changes from elevated to underground construction while the contract was already advancing.
 In January 2023 alternatives were presented with a recommendation of no changes on the initial design of Line 1 and only extending this line 3.9km.
 President Petro insisted on underground options for the main portion of line 1.
 Proposed changes, if accepted, were estimated to result in greater costs and important delays.

+In 2026, Bogotá's mayor Carlos Fernando Galan announced that Line 1 would begin operations on 15 March 2028.